chenchih/5G_automationLinux/log_graph/Split_System/parse_layer2_log/multiplyUe_average/README.md

 >> `20230311.012825.882339 DL- Mcs= 55.0RbNum=  71.2, PdschBler=   2.1, nonWPdschBler=   1.9`

 - get parse (Step 1 value)
-In this step you parse the datetime, ingress and egress tput and save into list
+In this step, you parse the datetime, ingress, and egress throughput and save them into a list
 ```
 datestr = data.split('[', 1)[1].split(']')[0]
 Tputvalue=re.search(r'(ingress [^(]+).+(egress [^(]+)',data)